slawkorybski/midea-ac-py/README.md

 See [Getting Device Info](#getting-device-info) to determine if a device is supported.

+## Note On Cloud Usage
+This integration works locally.
+No internet connection is required to control your device.

+_However_, for newer "V3" devices, the Midea Cloud is used to acquire a token & key during device discovery.
+Once configured, the token & key are saved and no further cloud connection is required.
+Devices are not linked to the built-in accounts.
+Concerned users may manually configure their devices by acquiring a token & key with their own account credentials via the msmart-ng CLI.

 ## Features
 * Automatic device discovery and configuration via the GUI.